-The Company's natural gas distribution business (Gas Operations) suffered some damage to its system in Houston, Texas and in other portions of its service territory across Texas and Louisiana as a result of Hurricane Ike, which struck the upper Texas coast in September 2008.
-As of December 31, 2008, Gas Operations has deferred approximately \$4 million of costs related to Hurricane Ike for recovery as part of future natural gas distribution rate proceedings.
+CERC's natural gas distribution business (Gas Operations) suffered some damage to its system in Houston, Texas and in other portions of its service territory across Texas and Louisiana as a result of Hurricane Ike, which struck the upper Texas coast in September 2008.
+As of December 31, 2009, Gas Operations has deferred approximately \$3 million of costs related to Hurricane Ike for recovery as part of natural gas distribution rate proceedings.